 Many programs or pilot projects have been launched to facilitate the processing of Labour Market Impact Assessments throughout the country such as:

-- Hiring Temporary Foreign Workers for Occupations Under Pressure;
+- Hiring Temporary Foreign Workers for Occupations Under Pressure

-- Live-in Caregiver Program;
+- Caregiver Program

-- Seasonal Agricultural Worker Program (SAWP);
+- Seasonal Agricultural Worker Program (SAWP)

-- Employment of International Students Graduating from Recognized Post-Secondary Institutions;
+- Employment of International Students Graduating from Recognized Post-Secondary Institutions

-- Hiring Foreign Information Technology Specialists;
+- Hiring Foreign Information Technology Specialists

-We will gladly provide you with a free assessment of your particular case and tell you the possible venues in which you can obtain a positive Labour Market Impact Assessment LMIA.
+We will gladly provide you with a free assessment of your particular case and tell you the possible routes through which you can obtain a positive LMIA.
 Please contact us